for Immediate Release

 These features are added to RPM's already extensive options to complement other vendor products.
 A few examples of RPM's custom processing support include using specific filenames for a monitor program and passing job information for a form-generating program.

 - Extensive Y2K stress testing using widely recognized critical dates to support continued performance.

 - "Auto Create Queue" for faster network configuration.
 RPM automatically creates a print queue once a job is received, reducing the time network administrators spend searching for misnamed queues.

 - Enhanced log with sort capabilities for a more comprehensive view of job processing.
 Data conversions have been added, and the log can be sorted on message severity, queue or job, date/time, and text message.
 This enables technical staff to more effectively troubleshoot and users to identify minute-by-minute the status of their print jobs.

 RPM is the only product in its category that supports both single- and double-byte characters for international processing.
 Users can publish documents in any language supported by Windows.
 RPM helps the user select the correct fonts for the character set used.
 Among the many languages supported are Chinese, Japanese, and Eastern European.

-The program features multiple named print queues, with each queue independently configured for printer selection and print processing.
+The program features multiple named print queues, each independently configured for printer selection and print processing.
 It can pass print data to another program or write it to disk for archiving or other purposes.
 ASCII data can be handled in formats used on business systems from mainframes to Linux.
-Text handling is unique in that options include lines per inch, characters per inch, choice of any font used on the selected printer, and complete printer setup.
+Text handling is unique in that options include lines per inch, characters per inch, choice of font used on the selected printer, and complete printer setup.
 RPM translates EBCDIC data and converts SCS to ASCII.
 In text mode, it preserves the SCS formatting instructions, such as font changes and character positioning.

 About Brooks Internet Software, Inc.